 [Insert Meeting Planner’s name for ASU or Illistine’s for CJER – revised 3/28/06:]

-Attention: @MPname, ASU, 6th Floor @Illistine Banks, CJER, 6th Floor
+Attention: @MPname, ASU, 6th Floor

 The AOC’s designees will review the invoice for completeness and accuracy.
 The invoice must be approved by authorized signature prior to payment.
 Invoices that do not specify charges accurately or that do not conform to the format specifications of this exhibit may be returned to the Contractor for correction.